-Where this lens also shines is for taking shots of the whole stadium or playing arena – giving a completely different perspective on the sporting event.
-This lens can also be used for the after-the-game interviews where a shoot overhead and pray that you get something good technique is needed.
+This lens also shines for taking shots of the whole stadium or sports arena – giving a completely different perspective on the sporting event.
+This lens is also a great choice for the after-the-game interviews where a shoot-from-overhead and pray-that-you-get-something-good technique is needed.

 The Best Sports Lens Covering 24-70mm

 The 24-70mm f/2.8L II lens is the easy right choice if your sports photography needs fall into the 24-70mm focal length range.
 The 24-70L II is all about performance and this lens represents as-good-as-it-gets.

 Scores Major Points for the f/1.8 Aperture, Great Build Quality, Excellent Image Quality